 - Mar 25th, 2019: Avast replied if that not surprising (if AVG was affect with the same issue).
 They give a high level explanation nicely.

 - May 24th, 2019: Avast said if the issue was fixed (in Avast 19.4) and already release.
 They also said if they will give more details when the reward is decided.

 - June 12th, 2019: Avast judged this issue to be rather serious and decided to reward the report with $5000.
 (Really amazing).

-This one is really break the record that I have in one reward payment.
-Also, the decision was really surprising me.
-At that time, I still didn’t believe it until those numbers really come into my Paypal account.
+This one really broke the record I had in one reward payment.
+Also, that decision really surprised me.
+At that time, I still didn’t believe until the numbers actually came into my Paypal account.

-For Avast: Thank you so much for the surprising reward and the amazing program!
-Really appreciate.
+For Avast: Thank you very much for the surprising reward and amazing program!
+Greatly appreciated.
 I have lost my words to thanking them.

 - Oct 30th, 2019: CVE-2019–18653 has been assigned for issue at Avast and CVE-2019–18654 has been assigned for issue at AVG.

 Well, as can be seen by the reader, this is something I never imagined (triggering XSS on the Desktop App).
 Some simple notes that I might be able to share (with my limited knowledge) are: